1994

 –REFERENCE: In the second feature to Detective Comics #782.
 Late November—the anniversary of Batman’s parents’ deaths.
 Batman, as he always does on this date, places two roses on Crime Alley.

 –FLASHBACK: From Batman Confidential #13—as originally told in Batman Special #1.
 Late November.
-With a twelve-year-old Dick away on a short vacation, Batman deals solo with the one-shot villain known as Wrath.
+With a thirteen-year-old Dick away on a short training vacation, Batman deals solo with the one-shot villain known as Wrath.
 When Wrath discovers Batman’s secret ID, he attacks Alfred, Leslie Thompkins, and Commissioner Gordon.
 Alfred and Gordon wind up with serious injuries in the hospital.
 Eventually, the war between Batman and Wrath ends with the untimely death of the latter, whose own secret ID is never discovered.
 Not even Wrath’s lover, Grayle Hudson, knows who he really was.

 –REFERENCE: In The Final Night #2.
 The JLA defeats Vandal Savage.